-- 1 Detectors - Detectors are to be in accordance with the followings. - (1) Detectors are to be operated by heat, smoke or other products of combustion, flame, or any combination of these factors.
+Detectors are to be in accordance with the followings.

+- Detectors are to be operated by heat, smoke or other products of combustion, flame, or any combination of these factors.
 Detectors operated by other factors indicative of incipient fires may be considered by the Society provided that they are no less sensitive than such detectors. - (2) Smoke detectors required in all stairways, corridors and escape routes within accommodation spaces are to be certified to operate before the smoke density exceeds 12.5% obscuration per metre, but not until the smoke density exceeds 2% obscuration per metre, when tested according to standards EN 54:2001 and IEC 60092-504.
 Alternative testing standards may be used as determined by the Administration.
-Smoke detectors to be installed in other spaces are to operate within sensitivity limits to the satisfaction of the Society having regard to the avoidance of detector insensitivity or oversensitivity. - (3) Heat detectors are to be certified to operate before the temperature exceeds 78°C but not until the temperature exceeds 54°C, when the temperature is raised to those limits at a rate less than 1°C per minute, when tested according to standards EN 54:2001

-- and IEC 60092-504.
+Smoke detectors to be installed in other spaces are to operate within sensitivity limits to the satisfaction of the Society having regard to the avoidance of detector insensitivity or oversensitivity. - (3) Heat detectors and linear heat detectors are to be certified to operate before the temperature exceeds 78°C but not until the temperature exceeds 54°C, when the temperature is raised to those limits at a rate less than 1°C per minute, when tested according to relevant parts of standards EN 54:2001 and IEC 60092-504.
 Alternative testing standards may be used as determined by the Administration.
-At higher rates of temperature rise, the heat detector is to operate within temperature limits to the satisfaction of the Society having regard to the avoidance of detector insensitivity or oversensitivity. - (4) The operation temperature of heat detectors in drying rooms and similar spaces of a normal high ambient temperature may be up to 130°C, and up to 140°C in saunas. - (5) Flame detectors are to be tested according to standards EN 54-10:2001 and IEC 60092-504.
-Alternative testing standards may be used as determined by the Administration. - (6) All detectors are to be of a type such that they can be tested for correct operation and restored to normal surveillance without the renewal of any component. - (7) Fixed fire detection and fire alarm systems for cabin balconies are to be approved by the Society. - (8) Detectors fitted in hazardous areas are to be tested and approved for such service.
+At higher rates of temperature rise, the heat detector and linear heat detector are to operate within temperature limits to the satisfaction of the Society having regard to the avoidance of detector insensitivity or oversensitivity.

+- (4) The operation temperature of heat detectors and linear heat detectors in drying rooms and similar spaces of a normal high ambient temperature may be up to 130°C, and up to 140°C in saunas. - (5) Linear heat detectors are to be tested according to standards EN 54-22:2015 and IEC 60092-504.
+Alternative testing standards may be used as determined by the Administration. - (6) Flame detectors are to be tested according to standards EN 54-10:2001 and IEC 60092-504.
+Alternative testing standards may be used as determined by the Administration. - (7) All detectors are to be of a type such that they can be tested for correct operation and restored to normal surveillance without the renewal of any component. - (8) Fixed fire detection and fire alarm systems for cabin balconies are to be approved by the Society. - (9) Detectors fitted in hazardous areas are to be tested and approved for such service.
 Detectors required by 20.4 and installed in spaces that comply with requirement in 20.3.2-2 need not be suitable for hazardous areas.
 Detectors fitted in spaces carrying dangerous goods, required by Chapter 19, Table R19.3 to comply with requirements in 19.3.2, are to be suitable for hazardous areas. - 2 Control panel